This case study is published under StratumCGI's

 Marketing Team Brief for the Big-Box Warehouse CGI

-Scope: LinkedIn banners, Facebook and Instagram paid ad crops, brochure spreads, print boards, and website hero images all cut from the same rendered frames.
+Scope: LinkedIn banners, Facebook and Instagram paid ad crops, brochure spreads, print boards, and website hero images all cut from the same CGI renders.

 The marketing team briefed a multi-format image set built

-around the six rendered frames, with every frame pre-cut
+around the six CGI renders, with every image pre-cut

 for the channels they actually publish into.
 One render,